 |/||Opening Size||Wire Dia.||Percent|

-Careful attention should be given to maintaining the shale shaker in good working condition and insure that the finest screens that will handle the entire mud stream are used at all times.
-Every pound of solids that is missed by the shaker will cost several times as much to be treated or removed from the mud system by another means.
+Careful attention should be given to maintaining the shale shaker in good working condition and ensure that the finest screens that will handle the entire mud stream are used at all times.
+Every pound of solids that are missed by the shaker will cost several times as much to be treated or removed from the mud system by another means.

 If the pounds of drilled solids removed by the shale shaker per day can be estimated, this number divided into the shaker rental and screen replacement costs will give the cost per pound of solids removed.
 A comparison of these two numbers will indicate the advantage derived from the shaker.
 In most situations, the shaker costs will be less than dilution costs from spud to total depth.

 Muds that retard dispersion or lift the cuttings out of the hole in a minimum length of time also aid screening efficiency.
 This ensures that the particles remain as large as possible, thus allowing the maximum amount to be removed by screening.
 Oil muds are particularly good at inhibiting the dispersion of shale particles.
 Normally, a fine-screen shaker will control the buildup of drilled solids content in an oil mud with only a minimum amount of dilution being necessary.